Natnaelkete/Intertech_Stage_1/README.md

-# Intertechhub Stage One Project
+# Intertechhub Stage One Internship Project

 Its a simple project that diplay Fullname, Hobby and Dream